 If you'll pawn a valuable item for the first time, manage your expectation—the pawnshop won't lend you the amount equivalent to the full value of your collateral.

-Pawnshops in the Philippines appraise items for pawning at low prices, usually less than half of the actual cost, as this Quartz article notes.
+Pawnshops in the Philippines appraise items for pawning at low prices, usually less than half of the actual cost.

 Also, the loan amount can get further slashed if the pawnshop charges an advance interest.
 This means the full interest, or a percentage of it, will be deducted upfront from the loan proceeds.